HEPCloud/decisionengine/_sources/install.rst.txt

     yum install decisionengine
     yum install decisionengine_modules
-    # The modules RPM was renamed.
-For versions <1.7 use instead
-    yum install decisionengine-standard-library

 4. Not all packages are available as RPM.
 It is necessary to install directly some Python dependencies.
    To avoid to pollute the system Python we will install them for the ``decisionengine`` user,